khalalw/khalalw/README.md

 - 👋 Hi, I’m @khalalw
-- 👀 I’m interested in languange learning (spanish) and books.
+- 👀 I’m interested in language learning (spanish) and books.
 - 📫 How to reach me: khalalw@outlook.com